Fixed Fee vs On-Demand Lighting Maintenance for a Multi-Location Organization

-When considering a lighting maintenance plan for your organization there are a few options on the table.
+When considering a lighting maintenance plan for your organization there are a few options, like fixed fee vs on-demand on the table.
 If you are like most organizations, you would rather be focused on your business then worrying about lighting outages, maintenance, and repairs.

-Today we are going to review the differences between a scheduled fixed fee vs an on-demand maintenance plan.
-There are what some may consider benefits and downsides to both plans, and without understanding how the plans differ, you can’t make an informed decision for your organization.
+Today we are going to review the differences between a scheduled fixed fee vs on-demand maintenance plan.
+There are what some may consider benefits and downsides to both plans.
+Without understanding how the plans differ, you can’t make an informed decision for your organization.

 A Fixed Fee lighting maintenance plan comes with some benefits.

-- Ensuring Your Lamps are Lit. - We have all seen those organization who have a few lights out or their signage is not evenly illuminated.
+We have all seen those organization who have a few lights out or their signage is not evenly illuminated.
 Depending upon the location of the burnt-out lighting, this can cause safety issues as well as be a detriment to your brand.
-With a Fixed Fee plan a lighting technician will visit your sites on a scheduled basis and make to ensure your lighting is at optimum levels.
+With a Fixed Fee plan, a lighting technician will visit your sites on a scheduled basis and make to ensure your lighting is at optimum levels.

-- Decrease Outages Over Time - With the proactive nature of a fixed fee maintenance plan, your organization will decrease lighting outages over time.
-As an added bonus, when a lighting technician visits your locations on a set schedule, they can spot lighting issues and address them before they become a larger issue.
+With the proactive nature of a fixed fee maintenance plan, your organization will decrease lighting outages over time.
+As an added bonus, when a lighting technician visits your locations on a set schedule, they can spotlight issues and address them before they become a larger issue.